nathan-barry/nathan.rs/content/posts/linear-algebra.md

 2. Independent vectors: The only zero combination $c_1 \mathbf{v}_1 + \cdots + c_k \mathbf{v}_k = 0$ has all $c_i = 0$.

-3. A matrix with $m < n$ has dependent columns: At least $n - m$ free variables / special solutions in the nullspace.
+3. A matrix with $m \lt  n$ has dependent columns: At least $n - m$ free variables / special solutions in the nullspace.

 4. The vectors $\mathbf{v}_1, \ldots, \mathbf{v}_k$ **span** the space $S$ if $S =$ all linear combinations of the $\mathbf{v}$'s.